lusend/website/src/index.md

 #### `background`

 If set to a value, a background will be applied to the website.
 Defaults to `''`.

+#### `bgPosition`

+If set to a value, a background position will be applied to the website.
+Defaults to `50%`.
+See [background-position documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position) for more details.

 #### `order`